 Before Smart Grids

 Before smart grids came into play the UK National Grid used to be largely a one-way system with power generated in large power stations and distributed radially through transmission and distribution lines, with very little storage capacity.
-The grid had to plan to bring in reserve capacity to meet peak demand and cope with intermittant supply from wind farms and solar generation.
+The grid had to plan to bring in reserve capacity to meet peak demand but now has to cope with intermittant supply from wind farms and solar generation.
 It was also limited in digital communication and controls.

 Large scale integration of renewable distributed generation into the power grid has significant potential not only to reduce carbon dioxide emissions, but also to provide secure and resilient power.
 The increasing number of variables in both supply and demand has added complexity to the system and led to the adoption of digital control of the systems including intelligent two way communication across the internet between suppliers and users of electricity, not only on the national level, but also at the local level: the birth of Local Smart Grids to control multivector energy systems.

 Smart Grids Advantages